Israel–United Arab Emirates normalization agreement: Gulf states

 In Bahrain, which was the first Gulf Arab country to comment publicly in support of the deal as a step toward peace, fear of government crackdown prevented activists from voicing their criticism.
 On August 26, King of Bahrain Hamad bin Isa Al Khalifa explained to visiting US Secretary of State Mike Pompeo that the Gulf state is committed to the creation of a Palestinian state, implicitly rejecting the normalization of ties with Israel.
 The country however later agreed to normalization of ties with Israel, which was announced by US President Donald Trump on September 12.

 The government of Oman publicly supported the agreement (which it termed "historic").
 The Grand Mufti of Oman, Ahmed bin Hamad al-Khalili, indirectly criticized the treaty.
 Iraqi government spokesman Ahmed Mulla Talal said Iraq will not interfere in sovereign matters of other countries, but its laws did not allow normalization of relations with Israel.

 Despite the lack of official response at first, the hashtag "Normalisation Is Treason" started trending after the announcement, particularly among young Saudi activists.
 On August 19, Saudi Arabia's Foreign Minister Faisal bin Farhan Al Saud said the deal could be seen as positive, but his country will not normalize relations until peace is signed with the Palestinians, hopefully within the framework of the Arab Peace Initiative.

 On August 21, in an apparent response to Trump, who on August 19 said he expected Saudi Arabia to join the accord, Prince Turki bin Faisal Al Saud wrote that the price for normalizing relations with Israel is the creation of a sovereign Palestinian state with Jerusalem as its capital.
 He added that any Arab country that wants to follow the UAE's footsteps should demand a higher price for peace from Israel in future.

+Along with the Arab nations, the Emiratis also started to get frustrated with the Abraham Accords, as the war in Gaza was intensifying.
+The UAE remained the only diplomatic lifeline for Israel, which in turn brought favourable public relations with West and billions in funds for the UAE.
+The Dubai Deputy Police Chief, Dhahi Khalfan said Israel’s “intentions are evil” and that Arab leaders should “reconsider the issue of dealing with Israel”.